Applies to: Windows 8.1, Windows 8

 Figure 1.
 Lite-Touch, High-Volume Deployment Strategy

 Such organizations can benefit from the Microsoft Deployment Toolkit (MDT), which is available at no cost.
 MDT contains thousands of lines of code that Microsoft employees, partners, and customers have developed.
-You can use this code to provide a deployment framework for Windows operating systems (e.g., Windows 8, Windows Server 2012, and earlier versions of Windows), which enables you to focus on your business, not on programming.
+You can use this code to provide a deployment framework for Windows operating systems (for example, Windows 8.1, Windows Server 2012, and earlier versions of Windows), which enables you to focus on your business, not on programming.

 Customers can use MDT for Lite-Touch Installation (LTI) or User-Driven Installation (UDI) deployment.
 (UDI deployment is similar to LTI deployment but it is based on Microsoft System Center Configuration Manager.)
 For medium-sized organizations that lack the necessary infrastructure for UDI or ZTI deployments, LTI deployment is the best choice.
 Using MDT for an LTI deployment requires no more infrastructure than most medium-sized organizations already have (a file server is the only infrastructure requirement).
 LTI does not require Configuration Manager.